nnellans/bash-guide/README.md

 ### Shebang

 - This should be on line 1 of all Bash scripts.
-It tells the kernel which interpreter to use when running the script.
+It tells the kernel which interpreter to use when running the script
 - Standard example: `#!/bin/bash`
   - Note: not all systems place `bash` in `/bin`
 - Portable version: `#!/usr/bin/env bash`